alam-ora/oracle-pgx/install-graph-server/content.md

 Oracle Graph Server is a software package for use with the Property Graph feature of Oracle Database.
 Oracle Graph Server includes the high speed in-memory analytics server (PGX) and client libraries required for graph applications.

+> You can work with graphs in two-tier mode (graph client connects directly to Oracle Database), or three-tier mode (graph client connects to the graph server (PGX) on the middle-tier, which then connects to Oracle Database).

 ## **STEP 1** : Create a Keystore

 As the Graph Server will fetch data from an Oracle Database, you would need a database user with the required privileges, and with a password that must be stored in a Java **keystore** file for protection.
 Graph Server will then access this keystore for authentication.